LeoBattaglia/samara/README.md

 # Samara

-A small Set of TypeScript-Functions, which I use in different Projects.
+A small Set of basic TypeScript-Functions, which I use in different Projects.

 ## Import
 ```